gilmoses/sdk-api/sdk-api-src/content/ole2/nf-ole2-dodragdrop.md

 ## -returns

-This function returns S_OK on success.
-Other possible values include the following.
+This function returns one of the following.

 <table>
 <tr>